mariadb-corporation/mariadb-columnstore-server/README.md

 For CentOS 6, you can either download and install the MariaDB Columnstore Centos 6 boost library package or install the boost source of 1.55 and build it to generate the required libraries.
 That means both the build and the install machines require this.

-Downloadng and installing the MariaDB Columnstore Centos 6 boost library package is documented here:
+Downloading and installing the MariaDB Columnstore Centos 6 boost library package is documented here:

 https://mariadb.com/kb/en/mariadb/preparing-for-columnstore-installation/#boost-libraries